A new class of higher-ordered/extended Boussinesq system for efficient numerical simulations by splitting operators: Reformulation of the extended Boussinesq system

-At this stage, one has to minimize the error function~\eqref{wae} for $\tilde{w}^2_{\alpha,eB}$ defined in~\eqref{rdeGNf5}.
-In Figure~\ref{fig2t} we plot the related error in terms of $\alpha$.
-One can see clearly that that the smallest value of the weighted averaged error ($\approx 2 \%$) over the dispersive range $0\leq k \leq 10$ is reached at $\alpha=1.0555$, while the absolute minimum of the weighted averaged error associated with the Green-Naghdi model in the Camassa-Holm regime (GN-CH) (precise up to $\mathcal{O}(\mu^2,\mu\eps^2)$)~\cite{BGL17} is much larger ($ \approx 20 \%$).
 In Figure~\ref{fig2b}, errors on linear phase (red) and group (blue) velocities are plotted.
-The ratio $\dfrac{C_{eB,\alpha_{opt}}^p}{C^p_S}$ with an optimal choice $\alpha=1.0555$ (red solid line) is very close to the reference from Stokes theory (black solid line) which shows a very good correspondence between the dispersion relation obtained using model~\eqref{eq:eGNLW3f5dim1} with $\alpha=1.0555$ and the theoretical one over $0\leq k \leq 10$.
-Larger difference exist between the group velocity (blue solid line) and the reference from Stokes theory (black solid line).
+The ratio $\dfrac{C_{eB,\alpha_{opt}}^p}{C^p_S}$ with an optimal choice $\alpha=1.0610$ (red solid line) is very close to the reference from Stokes theory (black solid line) which shows a very good correspondence between the dispersion relation obtained using the eB model~\eqref{eq:eGNLW3f5} with factorized high order derivatives on $\zeta$ with $\alpha=1.0610$ and the theoretical one over $0\leq k \leq 10$.
+Larger difference exists between the group velocity (blue solid line) and the reference from Stokes theory (black solid line).
 This difference starts to proliferate when $K > 10$, showing an overestimation of this property.
-When the modelled dispersion relation is obtained using the GN-CH model~\cite{BGL17} with $\alpha=1.0670$ a clear discrepancy exists for both linear group and phase velocity errors (blue and red dot lines).
-From here, one can deduce the significant improvement in the dispersive properties of model~\eqref{eq:eGNLW3f5dim1} with an appropriate choice of $\alpha_{opt}$ in the large frequency regime.
-In conclusion, the Green-Naghdi equations in the Camassa-Holm regime (precise up to $\mathcal{O}(\mu^2,\mu\eps^2)$) are restrictive due to the sole inclusion of weak dispersion and nonlinearity.
-This usually restrain precise applications inside the surf area.
-The eB model~\eqref{eq:eGNLW3f5dim1} contains higher-order dispersive terms and an adjustable parameter $\alpha$ which enlarge the application scope remarkably to cover the area from deep water (long wavelength regime) into the area of breaking waves (short wavelength regime \textit{i.e.} high frequency), see numerical test in section~\ref{SecNumTst1}.
+When the modeled dispersion relation is obtained using the lower-order GN-CH model~\cite{BGL17} with $\alpha=1.0800$, a clear discrepancy exists between both linear group and phase velocity errors (blue and red dot lines) when compared with the reference from Stokes theory (black solid line).
+We also highlight that comparisons of errors on both linear phase and group velocities of the eB model~\eqref{eq:eGNLW3f5} against other lower ordered models (for instance, sB or GN type models) are successfully reproduced and a clear superiority of our higher order model is proved when it comes to approximating properly phase and group speeds.
+We do not include these comparisons in the present study for the sake of shortness.
+In fact similar results are obtained since the improved formulation (with dispersion correction parameter) of all second order models (sB, GN-CH and GN) is the same when linearized around some rest state and thus one expects a similar linear dispersion relation.